Documentation Index

 - Optionally check Set view private (default is shared with project members)

-- Your filtered view is now saved and accessible from the All Rows dropdown
+- The filtered view is saved and accessible from the All Rows dropdown